Copying an environment to another region

 - Copying across regions can take a while.
 For more information, see What to expect when you copy an environment or template.

-For the most part, a copied environment is a duplicate of the original.
+Generally, a copied environment is a duplicate of the original.
 Almost all of the environment settings (notes, labels, etc.), VM settings (MAC addresses, hostnames, CPUs, storage, etc.), and network settings (network subnet, gateway IP address, etc.) remain the same.

 There are only a few places where the copy differs from the original.